Amazing Places to Celebrate Holi in India

 Source

 The birthplace of Krishna is sure to have some cranky celebrations.
-In Vrindavan, the holi festival begin on Vasant Panchami (end of winter) with a traditional puja of worshipping Lord Krishna.
+In Vrindavan, the Holi festival begins on Vasant Panchami (end of winter) with a traditional puja of worshipping Lord Krishna.
 Coming to the quirky part, Matki Phod is celebrated, a historical tradition where an earthen pot is filled with butter and hung high by a rope.
-Group of men form pyramids climbing on each other's shoulders in an attempt to break the pot while women distract men by throwing colours.
+A group of men forms pyramids, climbing on each other's shoulders in an attempt to break the pot, while women distract men by throwing colors.
 The celebrations last 16 days with live Raas-leelas of Krishna in various temples.
+The day before Holi, people play with colours, following which a procession heads to Mathura that starts from Vishram gate and ends near Holi gate.

 Read more on Holi in Vrindavan